 What to have: The kitchen can do fiddly and pretty, exemplified by stunning appetisers such as the tiny, slider-like ‘doughnuts’ filled with crab meat.
 We love love love the steak tartare so much that it’s one of our Top 100 dishes.

 If you think you’re just going to pick up the phone and book for dinner tomorrow, dream on.
-Chiltern Firehouse was the restaurant sensation of 2014, featuring in tabloids weekly as yet another huddle of celebrities were papped leaving the premises.
-Yet despite the unsavoury media frenzy, Chiltern Firehouse is actually an excellent restaurant.
-The warm service and unusual modern international combinations from chef Nuno Mendes make it even more memorable than the clientele.
+Chiltern Firehouse was a restaurant sensation when it opened in 2014, featuring in tabloids weekly as yet another huddle of celebrities was papped leaving the premises.
+Yet despite the media frenzy, it is an excellent restaurant – in fact, the warm service and unusual modern international combinations from chef Nuno Mendes make it even more memorable than the clientele.
 Sit by the kitchen counter if you can, where you can watch the dishes being assembled: it’s like watching the Bolshoi Ballet limbering up.

 When to go: When your Instagram and Twitter accounts need some attention.

 What to have: It’s Hobson’s choice – although vegetarians get their own menu.

 If you like The Clove Club, you may like…